 Why Place Matters: Moving from Theory to Practice

 The places where we spend our days—our homes, neighborhoods, and cities—shape us as much as we shape them.
 They are central to who and what we are.
 And yet the "sense of place" has been withering away in today's mobile, fluid world.
 Our 2011 conference "A Place in the World," sought to identify the sources of this change.
 This follow-up conference, held on March 22, 2012, went beyond diagnosis to prescription as we explored the challenges facing policy makers as they seek to build an infrastructure for healthy communities.
-The Davenport Institute and Pepperdine¹s School of Public Policy are focused on turning ideas into practice and on the ongoing task of fostering local communities peopled with engaged citizens.
+Pepperdine School of Public Policy's Davenport Institute is focused on turning ideas into practice and on the ongoing task of fostering local communities peopled with engaged citizens.

 Modernity and the Problem of Place for Civic Engagement